masc-ucsc/docs/docs/pyrope/05b-statements.md

 The iterating element is copied by value, if the intention is to iterate over a vector or array to modify the contents, a `ref` must be used.
-Only the element is mutable, the index or key are always immutable.
+Only the element is mutable.
+When a `ref` is used, it must be a variable reference, not a function call return (value).
 The mutable for can not be used in comprehensions.

 ```
 b = (1,2,3,4,5)